-What is Evening Primrose Oil?
+What Is Evening Primrose Oil?

 Benefits of Using Evening Primrose Oil for Fertility

-2. Treats premenstrual syndrome (PMS)
+2. Treats Premenstrual Syndrome (PMS)

-When and How Much EPO You Should Take
+When and How Much EPO You Should Take?

 If you’re trying to conceive, it is best to take 1500 mg to 3000 mg of primrose oil every day until the first day of your ovulation since the time of your last period.
 Please note that it may take up to one to two months to start noticing any desirable effects.
 However, avoid taking evening primrose oil without medical supervision.
-If you are on medication for blood pressure, blood thinning agents, SSRIs etc., consult with your doctor before taking this.
-Talk to your doctor about the evening primrose oil dosage for fertility if you’re currently on any prescription drugs or medications.
+If you are on medication for blood pressure, blood thinning agents, SSRIs, etc., consult with your doctor before taking it.
+Talk to your doctor about the evening primrose oil dosage for fertility if you’re currently on any prescription drugs or medication.

-How to Use Evening Primrose Oil for Improving Fertility
+How to Use Evening Primrose Oil for Improving Fertility?

 Here are some tips on how to take evening primrose oil for boosting fertility in you: